jheddings/notional/docs/query.md

 # Query Builder #

-Notional provides a query builder for interating with the Notion API.
+Notional provides a query builder for interacting with the Notion API.
 Query targets can be either a specific database ID or a custom ORM type.

 ## Filters ##